peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 ‘atmospheric’ bands [@goody1995].
 They are associated with the $\mathrm{a\leftarrow X}$ (resp.
 $\mathrm{b\leftarrow X}$) electronic transition in combination with vibrational-rotational transitions.
-The red bands comprise band A centered at 762\ nm, band B at 688\ nm, and band $\gamma$ at 628\ nm.
-Infrared bands are centered at
+The red bands comprise band A centred at 762\ nm, band B at 688\ nm, and band $\gamma$ at 628\ nm.
+Infrared bands are centred at
 $1.58\ \mathrm{\mu m}$, $1.27\ \mathrm{\mu m}$
 and $1.06\ \mathrm{\mu m}$.
-Although relatively sparse, the red bands are important to the troposheric energy budget, because they they are located at the peak of the solar spectrum [@liou2002].
+Although relatively sparse, the red bands are important to the tropospheric energy budget, because they they are located at the peak of the solar spectrum [@liou2002].

 Oxygen molecules are known to form dimers with some other